ruchitshah03/Recommendation-System-for-Amazon-Music-Ratings-Kaggle-Competition/README.md

 # Recommendation-System-for-Amazon-Music-Ratings-Kaggle-Competition

-Build an recommendation system for the Amazon music rating using the Neural Network Algorithms.
+Build a recommendation system for the Amazon music rating using the Neural Network Algorithms.
 The solution was a part of the Kaggle competition.

 •	Implemented RNN – LSTM neural network for the NLP prediction of ratings based on the reviews from training set.
 •	Visualization and EDA performed using seaborn and matplotlib for the genre, ratings, price, and reviews.